axelvestberg/dotfiles/README.md

 * Learn rcm and start to use it + add the rcm setup to the install script
 * Organize the structure of the post_install_script and start testing it on a virtual machine
 * Write setup script (post_install_script.sh)
-* Write it to work for both ubuntu and macOS
+* Make a schedule and make a branch with a working first product